New bounds for the Moser-Tardos distribution: Abstract

 \section{Abstract}

-\baselineskip=9pt The Lov\'{a}sz Local Lemma (LLL) is a probabilistic principle which has been used in a variety of combinatorial constructions to show the existence of structures that have good ``local'' properties.
+\baselineskip=9pt The Lov\'{a}sz Local Lemma (LLL) is a probabilistic tool which has been used to show the existence of a variety of combinatorial structures with good ``local'' properties.
 In many cases, one wants more information about these structures, other than that they exist.
-In such case, using the ``LLL-distribution'', one can show that the resulting combinatorial structures have good global properties in expectation.
+In such case, the ``LLL-distribution'' can be used to show that the resulting structures have good global properties in expectation.

-While the LLL in its classical form is a general existential statement about probability spaces, nearly all applications in combinatorics have been turned into efficient algorithms.
+While the LLL in its classical form is a statement about probability spaces, nearly all applications in combinatorics have been turned into efficient algorithms.
 The simplest, variable-based setting of the LLL was covered by the seminal algorithm of Moser \& Tardos (2010).
-This was extended by Harris \& Srinivasan (2014) to random permutations, and more recently by Achlioptas \& Ilioupoulos (2014) and Harvey \& Vondr\'{a}k (2015) to general probability spaces.

-One can similarly define for these algorithms an ``MT-distribution,'' which is the distribution at the termination of the Moser-Tardos algorithm.
+This has since been extended to other probability spaces including random permutations.
+One can similarly define an ``MT-distribution'' for these algorithms, that is, the distribution of the configuration they produce.
 Haeupler et al. (2011) showed bounds on the MT-distribution which essentially match the LLL-distribution for the variable-assignment setting; Harris \& Srinivasan showed similar results for the permutation setting.

 In this work, we show new bounds on the MT-distribution which are significantly stronger than those known to hold for the LLL-distribution.
 In the variable-assignment setting, we show a tighter bound on the probability of a disjunctive event or singleton event.
 As a consequence, in $k$-SAT instances with bounded variable occurrence, the MT-distribution satisfies an $\epsilon$-approximate independence condition asymptotically stronger than the LLL-distribution.
 We use this to show a nearly tight bound on the minimum implicate size of a CNF boolean formula.
 Another noteworthy application is constructing independent transversals which avoid a given subset of vertices; this provides a constructive analogue to a result of Rabern (2014).